The home of the campaign to preserve the Tyrrell F1 Shed

 Nestling in the Surrey country side is a small and somewhat insignificance looking wooden shed.
 That shed however has a place in the history of Formula One.
-The area is soon to be redeveloped and a group of enthusiasts are hoping to move the shed to Brooklands Museum.
-Here is some background to this quest
+The area is soon to be redeveloped and a group of enthusiasts are hoping to move the shed to a new and permanent home with Brooklands Museum being a very suitable location.
+Here is some background to this quest:-

 In 1952 he started his motor racing career at Snetterton in the 500cc Formula 3 class, driving a Norton-engined Cooper, but by 1959 he had decided to give up being a racing driver to concentrate on team management; he began using the Ockham premises and soon acquired a wooden ex-military building from the WRAC barracks in Stoughton, Guildford, and rebuilt it there as a new workshop for his Cooper Formula Junior Team.
 Constructed in six bays, the shed measures approximately 70ft long, 20 ft wide and 16ft high.
 It is divided in half internally by a full partition wall and has a large set of wooden double doors at one end and a set of standard double doors at the other end.